narrat3d/pictorial-maps-3d-humans/3_uv_coordinates_prediction/README.md

 # UV coordinates prediction for human figures from pictorial maps

-This is a simple fully convolutional network for predicting UV coordinates of figures from depth images and body part masks.
+This is a simple fully convolutional network for predicting UV coordinates of figures from depth images and body part masks as well as from textures.

 ## Usage

 ### Training

 * Set TRAINING_DATA_FOLDER in config.py to our training data.
-* Run generator.py (it will call train_and_eval.py).
+* Run generator.py (it will call train_depth_and_body_parts.py).
 * Optionally, adapt some parameters in config.py.
+* Run train_textures.py to predict UV coordinates from images of real or pictorial humans.

 ### Inference